arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 The sketch starts by including the `Ethernet` and `ArduinoJson` libraries, which provide the necessary Ethernet and JSON handling functionality, respectively.
 In the `setup()` function, the serial communication is initiated for debugging purposes.
 The Ethernet connection is attempted to be established using DHCP, and if this automatic configuration fails, a predefined static IP address is used.

 Once the Ethernet connection is up, the sketch connects to the OpenWeatherMap API server using the HTTP protocol.
-Specifically, an HTTP GET request is constructed to query the current weather data for Turin, Italy.
+Specifically, an `HTTP GET` request is constructed to query the current weather data for Turin, Italy.
 In the event of a failure to connect to the server, the code outputs an error message to the Arduino IDE's Serial Monitor for troubleshooting.

-The `loop()` function regularly checks the link status of the Ethernet connection, and if the link is up, it sends an HTTP GET request to the server.
+The `loop()` function regularly checks the link status of the Ethernet connection, and if the link is up, it sends an `HTTP GET` request to the server.
 The sketch then skips the HTTP headers of the response, and uses the `deserializeJson()` function from the `ArduinoJson` library to parse the JSON object from the response.

 The parsed data is used to extract key weather parameters such as temperature, pressure, humidity, and wind speed, which are then printed to the IDE's Serial Monitor.
-The function also handles Ethernet disconnection, printing a message to the Serial Monitor if the link goes down.
+The function also handles Ethernet disconnection, printing a message to the IDE's Serial Monitor if the link goes down.
 The `GET` requests are scheduled to be sent every 10 seconds.
 If the JSON parsing fails for any reason, an error message is outputted to the IDE's Serial Monitor, and the sketch immediately exits the current iteration of the `loop()` function.

 To learn more about Ethernet connectivity in Opta devices, check out our [Bluetooth® Low Energy, Wi-Fi® and Ethernet on Opta™ tutorial](https://docs.arduino.cc/tutorials/opta/getting-started-connectivity).